-- The Company shall appoint not less than five (5) directors to conduct the Company’s business; not fewer than half (1/2) of all directors shall reside in the Kingdom of Thailand.
+- The Company shall appoint not less than 5 directors; not fewer than half of all directors shall reside in the Kingdom of Thailand.

-The Company also specified the structure of the Board of Directors including corporate governance policies i.e. the Board of Directors shall consist of independent directors at least one third (1/3) of the total number of the directors in the Board of Directors.
+The Company also specified the structure of the Board of Director in conformity with good corporate governance policies ie. the Board of Directors shall consist of independent directors at least one third of the number of the directors in the Board of Directors.

-The Nomination and Remuneration Committee is responsible for searching and nominating qualified individuals to hold director position by considering qualifications of the directors to be suitable and aligned with the Company’s strategies under the structure and composition of the Board of Directors as mandated.
-The persons must be fully qualified judging from their skills, professions, knowledge, experience, specialized expertise, gender, dedication and possess complete qualifications for directorship of the Company according to the Exchange Act B.E.2535 (and its amendments), related notifications from the Securities and Exchange Commission and the Capital Market Supervisory Board.
-In any case, appointment of the directors must be approved by the Board of Directors and/or at the Shareholders’ Meeting (case by case basis).
+The Nomination and Remuneration Committee is responsible for searching and nominating suitable persons to hold director position.
+The Nomination and Remuneration Committee must review the qualifications of the candidates with respect to the Company’s strategies and in conformity with structure and component of the Board as specified by the Board of Directors.
+The candidate must be qualified in terms of knowledge and skills, experience, expertise, devotion and must have other qualifications complying with Public Limited Company Act 1992 (and its amendments), Securities and Exchange Act 1992 (and its amendments), related announcements from the Securities and Exchange Commission and the Capital Market Supervisory Board.
+In any case, appointment of the directors must be approved Board of Directors meetings and/or shareholders meetings (depending on the case).

 - Neither holding nor having held a business relationship with the Company, subsidiary company, associated company, major shareholder or controlling person in a manner which may interfere with his/her independent judgment, and neither being nor having been a substantial shareholder or a controlling person of any person having a business relationship with the Company, subsidiary, affiliated company, major shareholder or controlling person unless the foregoing relationship has ended for more than 2 years.

-- Not having any characteristics that prohibit the expression of independent opinion towards the Company’s.
+- Not having any characteristics that prohibit the expression of independent opinion towards the Company’s business undertakings.

 - The tenure of an independent director shall not exceed nine years from the date of their first appointment.